flopezag/fiware-murano/doc/admin.md

 ### I/O flows

-The Murano api is hearing from port 8082.
+The Murano api is listening from port 8082.
 Please refer to the installation process in order to know exactly which was the port selected.